Tag Archives: parenting

 As parents, we’d move mountains for our kids.
 We love them like crazy.
 And yet, somehow, they have a supernatural ability to push every single one of our buttons, driving us to a point where we might do something we regret… like spank them.

-Do parents actually think should I spank my kid or is it an emotional reaction to a situation?
+Do parents actually plan to hit kids and use violence or is it an emotional reaction to a situation?

-The answer maybe in our upbringing, For previous generation the idea of being able to ‘spank my kid’ was more widespread and accepted.
-This leads us as parents ourlseves to think “I turned out fine.”
+The answer maybe in our upbringing, For previous generation the idea of being able to use violence, to ‘spank my kid’ was more widespread and accepted.
+Generally is was more acceptable to hit kids.
+‘A clip round the ear never did any harm’.
+This leads us as parents to think “I turned out fine.”
 But what if that one smack does more than just sting for a minute?
 What if it actually sets off a chain reaction in a child’s brain, with effects that can ripple out for a lifetime?
-We’re going to look at what the science really says about spanking and, more importantly, explore what we can do instead to raise kids who are both cooperative and incredibly resilient.
+We’re going to look at what the science really says about using violence, using spanking and, more importantly, explore what we can do instead to raise kids who are both cooperative and incredibly resilient.
+If we hit kids their are consequences.

 The Problem – A Giant’s Hand